LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 --------------------------------------------

-TODO:  relate the zip file, MD projects, folder conventions, _stub, source references in the book, indicating project and linking to the repository.
+TODO:  relate the zip file, MD projects, folder conventions, _stub, source references in the book, indicating project and linking to the repository, colored versions vs raw for selecting the whole file....
 ....

 .. _AdditionProblem: